 Raw desserts are healthy, delicious, and satiable.
 They are a healthy alternative to conventional calorie-rich desserts.
 Basically, they are made of various fruits (fresh or dried) and nuts.
 For firming the dessert, coconut oil and/or cocoa butter are often used, but not necessarily.
-They do not contain white, refined sugar; not even a hint of milk, butter, or cream; no flour; hydrogenated fats; and eggs.
+Raw desserts do not contain white, refined sugar; not even a hint of milk, butter, or cream; no flour; no hydrogenated fats; and no eggs.

 To make raw foods, we mostly need only a good food processor.
 And what is the best part?
-They are easily made.
+They are easy to make.

 - 1/2 cup date paste

 - 1/2 teaspoon salt